-For example, when a nail or screw damages a wire behind a wall or when outlets or circuits are compromised, then an arc-fault may emerge.
+For example, arc-faults may emerge when a nail or screw damages a wire behind a wall.
+Also, compromised outlets or circuits may cause an arc-fault.

 What is an AFCI?

-An AFCI is a product (such as a duplex receptacle or circuit breaker) that breaks the circuit when it detects a dangerous electrical arc in order to prevent electrical fires.
-An AFCI distinguishes between a harmless arc that occurs incidental to normal operation of switches, plugs, and brushed motors, and an undesirable arc that can occur, for example, in a lamp cord which has a broken conductor.
+An AFCI is a product that breaks the circuit when it detects a dangerous electrical arc.
+AFCIs (such as a duplex receptacle or circuit breaker) help prevent electrical fires.
+An AFCI distinguishes between a harmless arc that occurs incidentally to normal operation of switches, plugs and brushed motors and an undesirable arc.
+For example, an undesirable arc occurs in a lamp cord which has a broken conductor.

-The objective is to protect the circuit in a manner that will reduce its chances of being a source of an electrical fire.
+An AFCI protects the circuit in a manner that reduces its chance of being a source of an electrical fire.

 How does an AFCI work?

-AFCIs are intended to mitigate the effects of arcing faults by functioning to de-energize the circuit when an arc fault is detected.
+AFCIs mitigate the effects of arcing faults by functioning to de-energize the circuit when an arc fault is detected.

 In essence, the detection is accomplished by the use of advanced electronic technology to monitor the circuit for the presence of “normal” and “dangerous” arcing conditions.
 Some equipment in the home, such as a motor driven vacuum cleaner or furnace motor, naturally create arcs.
 This is considered to be a normal arcing condition.
-Another normal arcing condition that can sometimes be seen is when a light switch is turned off and the opening of the contacts creates an arc.
+Another normal arcing condition that occurs when a light switch is turned off and the opening of the contacts creates an arc.

-AFCIs are required by the National Electric Code (NEC) to be a listed product, which means AFCIs must be evaluated by a nationally recognized testing laboratory to the national standard for AFCIs (and NEC 210.12 establishes the requirement to use AFCIs.)
+The National Electric Code (NEC) requires official listing of AFCI products.
+This means a nationally recognized testing laboratory must evaluated AFCIs and they must adhere to the national standard for AFCIs (and NEC 210.12 establishes the use of AFCIs as a requirement).

 Homeowners looking to add AFCIs to aid in electrical fire prevention and protection should note that AFCIs are available as various products.

-AFCI protection was originally required by the 1999 National Electrical Code.
-The first generation AFCI provides moderate fire prevention and trips when a parallel arc between hot and neutral conductors is detected.
+Originally, the 1999 National Electrical Code required AFCI protection.
+The first generation AFCI provides moderate fire prevention and detects when a parallel arc between hot and neutral conductors trip.

 Alternatively, the combination AFCI breaker provides enhanced fire protection.